 - Synthetic long underwear bottoms (occasionally I leave these at home)

-- Marmot Mica rain jacket (depending on trail conditions, I sometimes only bring a wind jacket)
+- OR Helium 2 rain jacket or Frogg Toggs (depending on trail conditions, I sometimes only bring a wind jacket)

-- Mont-Bell UL wind pants (only brought for cold weather conditions)
+- Mont-Bell wind pants (only brought for cold weather conditions)

 - Laughing Rabbit Photon light

 - Tiny dropper bottle of bleach (for rare water treatment)

 - 1 liter plastic water bottle

 - Platypus water bladders (quantity depends on water availability)

 - Bear bag hanging rope (only in bear country)